-- 3.1 A Governor at each school has responsibility for SEND. - 3.2 The Local Governing Body (LGB) should: - ensure that provision is made for CYP who have SEND; - ensure that the needs of learners with SEND are made known to all who are likely to teach them; - ensure that teachers are aware of the importance of identifying and providing for those learners with SEND; - consult the Local Authority (LA) and the Local Governing Bodies of other schools when necessary or desirable in the interests of coordinated special educational provision in the area as a whole;

-- ensure that learners with SEND participate with all CYP in the activities of the school together, so far as is reasonably practical and compatible with the CYP receiving the SEND provision, their learning needs' requirement and the effective education of the CYP with whom they are educated optimises an efficient use of resources; - report to parents/carers on the implementation of the school's policy for learners with SEND; - have regard to the SEND Code of Practice 2015 when carrying out its duties to learners with SEND; - ensure that parents/carers are notified of the decision of any extra provision being made for their child. - 3.3 Governors are involved in developing and monitoring the policy.
+- 3.1 A Governor at each school has responsibility for SEND. - 3.2 The Local Governing Body (LGB) should: - i. ensure that provision is made for CYP who have SEND - ii. ensure that the needs of learners with SEND are made known to all who are likely to teach them - iii. ensure that teachers are aware of the importance of identifying and providing for those learners with SEND - iv. consult the Local Authority (LA) and the Local Governing Bodies of other schools when necessary or desirable in the interests of coordinated special educational provision in the area as a whole - v. ensure that learners with SEND participate with all CYP in the activities of the school together, so far as is reasonably practical and compatible with the CYP receiving the SEND provision, their learning needs' requirement and the effective education of the CYP with whom they are educated optimises an efficient use of resources - vi. report to responsible adult(s) on the implementation of the school's policy for learners with SEND - vii. have regard to the SEND Code of Practice 2014 when carrying out its duties to learners with SEND - viii. ensure that responsible adult(s) are notified of the decision of any extra provision being made for their child. - 3.3 Governors are involved in developing and monitoring the policy.
 They are kept up to date and knowledgeable about the provision, deployment of funding, equipment and personnel resources.
 SEND Governors liaise closely with the SENDCO and are fully informed about all matters relating to the department.
 SEND provision is an integral part of each school's School Development Plan.